itsays-zqc/my-website/docs/examples/Active_Device/MOD/MOD.md

 ##### 2.2.3 Set Path

-​	You can use the time module for file naming conventions and then store the files in the "plots" folder.
+​You can use the time module for file naming conventions and then store the files in the "plots" folder.

 ```python
 start = time.time()